Welcome to the Yoga Church Sunday Sermons

 Every six weeks or so, we turn our attention toward sabbath.
 We explore the practice of rest.

 We all know that rest is ‘important.’
 But that doesn’t necessarily mean we value it or know how to do it.

-My husband is training for a 100 mile trail run (crazy in my mind…).
+My husband is a long distance runner and his training regime is intense.
 He’s been reading a coaching book and told me the author talks about ‘deploying rest’ just as you deploy effort.
 He says things like: “this would be a good day to deploy some rest.”
 Jeremy says that the use of an action verb like deploy has helped him to feel like his rest days are actually useful…

 Rest is an essential ingredient of well-being and health.
 Finding ways to restfully nourish (rather than dull and numb) ourselves is a crucial part of our spiritual practice.

 The minister Wayne Muller (in his great book called Sabbath) wrote: